mzdravkov/automata/README.md

 # automata
-Deterministic Finite State Machine for a university project.
+An implementation of a Deterministic Finite State Machine for a university project.

 # How to run